RuiFreire/myAdaboost/README.md

-An adaboost implementetion in Python
+An adaboost implementation in Python.